Endoscopic Spine Surgery

 Pain Management Procedures

-Epidural injections mean delivery of medications to the epidural space in the spinal cord.
+Epidural injections mean the delivery of medications to the epidural space in the spinal cord.
 Similar to the brain, the spinal cord is well protected with spinal fluid, which is contained by a few layers of membranes.

 Epidural steroid injections include a long-lasting steroid and a local anesthetic.
 The steroid reduces the inflammation and irritation and the anesthetic interrupts the pain signal transmission.
 The medicine is then distributed throughout the spine to reduce inflammation and irritation.
 The entire procedure usually takes less than fifteen minutes.